hpc-carpentry/hpc-carpentry.github.io/_posts/2018/07/2018-07-18-carpentrycon-la.md

 Due to Venezuela's economic difficulties,
-I had to make several requests that in other contexts would have seemed absurd but the organizing team of CarpentryCon (a.k.a the task force) exceeded my expectations in every way and showed that inclusion is not just a speech.
+I had to make several requests that in other contexts would have seemed absurd but the organising team of CarpentryCon (a.k.a the task force) exceeded my expectations in every way and showed that inclusion is not just a speech.
 I learned a great deal during the event